JoHwanhee/searchbook/README.md

 SearchBooks is an app built with Jetpack Compose and architecture of MVVM + MVI.

 This sample showcases:
-- Books Screen : the list of New Books
+- Books screen : the list of new books
-- Search of books Screen : the list of searched books
+- Search of books screen : the list of searched books
   - Support keyword for search
     - addition operation: android|java
     - subtraction operation : android-java
     - direct search : "android-java"
-- Details of a book : the details of a selected book
+- Details of a book screen: the details of a selected book

 ![1_2](https://user-images.githubusercontent.com/12796737/153768587-80aa421b-844c-492d-a1f4-1c484850f66f.gif)
 ![1_5](https://user-images.githubusercontent.com/12796737/153768595-dddb555d-bdc7-43e0-843b-6ff533e8062c.gif)